ia97lies/roblocks/PLAN.md

 -> No boiler plate or as little as possible
 -> Configurable which part logs and how much (error, info, debug) -> Not sure if Polycode::Logger fits my needs but this is used for start polycode already, so no choice I fear
-* Split current robot into robot for simulation (updata) and model for construction (?)!
--> For simulation in a physical enviroment we need a clear distinction between robot and builder
 * Bring robot in a physical enviroment (?)
 -> Define joints for servo, linear
 -> Hold the root element with a constrain